graphile/starter/README.md

 - runs `graphile-worker` to execute your tasks (e.g. sending emails)
 - watches your GraphQL files and your PostGraphile schema for changes and generates your TypeScript React hooks for you automatically, leading to strongly typed code with minimal effort
 - runs the `jest` tests in watch mode, automatically re-running as the database or test files change

+For `docker-compose up` it also runs the PostgreSQL server that the system connects to.

 ### Cypress e2e tests